MicrosoftDocs/fabric-docs/docs/get-started/create-workspaces.md

 ### Specify a domain

-If you are a workspace domain administrator and have been delegated the required permissions, you can associate the workspace to a domain, or your can change an existing association.
+If you are a domain contributor for the workspace and have been delegated the required permissions, you can associate the workspace to a domain, or your can change an existing association.
 For information about domains, see [Overview of domains in Fabric](../governance/domains-overview.md).

 ### Create a contact list